 Social Class and the Spirit of Capitalism - Matthias Doepke, Fabrizio Zilibotti, Journal of the European Economic Association.
 Abstract: One of the key social transformations that accompanied the British Industrial Revolution was the economic decline of the aristocracy.
 Standard theories of wealth inequality cannot explain why the aristocrats, in spite of their superior wealth and education, failed to be the main protagonists and beneficiaries of industrialization.
 We discuss recent research based on a model of endogenous preferences that is consistent with the demise of aristocracy.

 Relationship of Gender, Self-Esteem, Social Class, and Racial Identity to Depression in Blacks - Maria B. Munford, Journal of Black Psychology, Vol. 20, No. 2, 157-174 (1994).
 Abstract.
 Previous research has indicated that depression, the most common mental illness, can be related to suchfactors as gender, self-esteem, social class, and racial identity.
-Subjects in this study were 146 Black university students at North Carolina Central University and 83 Black males andfemales from the general population.
 Results showed that higher levels of depression were associated with lower levels of self-esteem.
-Preencounter and encounter attitudes were positively related to levels of depression, and internalization attitudes were negatively associated with levels of depression.
 No significant gender differences were found in levels of self-esteem and depression, and no significant social class differences were found in levels of depression.

 ESRC Centre for Research on Innovation and Competition, Devonshire House, University of Manchester.
 European Sociological Review 19:97-111 (2003)

 Abstract.
 Using data on health and lifestyles the paper attempts to show that it is possible to identify distinct niches of behaviour in British society in the 1980s and 1990s.
-Contrary to many current theories of consumption and lifestyle, however, it also shows that traditional notions such as social class and gender are still highly relevant to a discussion of lifestyle and consumer behaviour and may even be better determinants.
-The post-traditional groups and behaviors postulated by certain post-Fordist thinkers are no more powerful than the traditional, although the reasons why this is so remain to be explained.
-The analysis uses categorical data techniques on the 1985 Health and Lifestyles Survey and 1992 follow-up survey to first show the clustering of behavioural patterns, and secondly to show that these clusterings tend to be strongly associated with traditional social categories such as social class and gender.
+The analysis uses categorical data techniques on the 1985 Health and Lifestyles Survey and 1992 follow-up survey to first show the clustering of behavioral patterns, and secondly to show that these clusterings tend to be strongly associated with traditional social categories such as social class and gender.